ovace/art/tech-motivation-k12.md

 The solution: find an approximation of the solution, which is good enough for practical purposes!

-#computer
+# Computer

-Computers can manipulate information in a way that is *very*:
+Computers can manipulate information (copy, transfer, delete) in a way that is *very*:

 - fast
 - cheap
-- without errors
+- robust, i.e. without few errors

 As long as we can write our problems into lots of very simple operations, such as sums or subtractions.

 This allows us to:

 -   solve our models.

     The solution of many models comes down to making a huge number of stupid operations.
 Ex: solving differential equations.

     Computers are perfect for that.

 -   act on a physical systems.

     To modify the future we some physical systems, we have to do